Grouse

 Phasianidae

-There are six types of grouse in North America, the Ruffed Grouse and Spruce Grouse are the most abundant and widespread.
-The Sharp-tailed Grouse has characteristics similar to the prairie chickens, found in larger flocks from Central North America into the West, most often found in open areas where they are able to fly unobstructed.
-The Blue Grouse is separated into two sub-species, one called the Sooty Grouse, found near the Pacific Coast and the Dusky Grouse found in the interiors of the West.
-Then, there are the Greater Sage-Grouse of the mid-West prairies and the Gunnison Sage-Grouse found only in Colorado.
+grouse The Sharp-tailed Grouse has characteristics similar to the prairie chickens and they are found in larger flocks from central North America into the West and are most often found in open areas, where they are able to fly unobserved.
+The Blue Grouse is separated into two sub-species, one called the Sooty Grouse which is found near the Pacific Coast and the Dusky Grouse found in the interiors of the West.
+Then, there are the Greater Sage-Grouse of the midwest prairies and the Gunnison Sage-Grouse found only in Colorado.

-Click on the bird names listed below to see pictures of the
+Click on the bird names listed below to see pictures of the Grouses seen in North America

-Ruffed Grouse
+Franklin's Grouse

 Classic Collection of North American Birds